 Kesang Nanglu is a curator and arts administrator.
 She holds a master's degree in Museum Studies from the University of Toronto and a Bachelor of Fine Arts from OCAD University in Drawing and Painting and Art History.
 She has curated exhibitions at the Art Museum at the University of Toronto and The Brandscape, and previously worked at the Aga Khan Museum as Program Coordinator.
-She is currently an associate at Corkin Gallery.
+She currently works as Marketing Assistant at MOCA Toronto.

 Sam Roberts – Board Member

 Sam Roberts is an artist and writer living and working in the downtown area.
 His work often critiques institutional systems by using comedy and failure to expose the massive holes in the operation of those institutions.